rscheiwe/api-development/README.md

 		- `external_source`: Specific third-part API to leverage (note, only HouseCanary, aka HomeBird, is wired)
 		- `verbosity`: Specify whether all details (`verbose`) should be returned or just sewer system-related details (`sewer_system`)
 	- Then click "Execute"
-	- The response contains the specified level of details for the *currently authenticated* properties
+	- The response contains the specified level of details for the *currently authenticated* user

 ### For local dev and testing
 Note: The SQLite DB is already seeded.